Startup Fraud and Embezzlement – How Venture-Backed Companies Can Mitigate the Risk

-Few things can be as toxic to a venture-backed company as the occurrence of fraud and embezzlement.
+Few things can be as toxic to a venture-backed company as the occurrence of startup fraud and embezzlement.
 When it happens, it can erode the carefully earned trust from investors, with unpredictable consequences on future funding prospects and unfavorable implications on the business trajectory.
 Companies that have fallen victim to fraud and embezzlement often have not put in place sufficient financial controls.
 The good news is that these controls are easy to implement.

-We have prepared a recommended financial controls matrix to enlighten management teams with a practical way to establish internal controls.
+We have prepared a recommended startup financial controls matrix to enlighten management teams with a practical way to establish internal controls.
 It provides easy direction on the type of controls a startup needs and shows how these controls should evolve as the business grows.
 The matrix is designed to be practical and actionable.

 The key elements of sound internal controls

 As you can see in our controls matrix, our recommended financial controls span across a wide range of financial activities.
 In summary, there are four key elements that should be implemented as part of your financial controls protocol:

 - Segregation of duties: There should be at least two sets of eyes on all cash disbursements, with a division of responsibilities (e.g. one person writes checks and another person signs)

 - Approval processes: Implement approval processes for all financial transactions, ideally system supported to maintain an audit trail of approvals.
 This should include approvals for vendor payments, employee reimbursements and payroll.

 - Banking access: Bank accounts can be set up with restricted access, approval limits, dual authorization requirements and other controls.